biratjung/how-to-lam/docs/where_is_page/TheBar.md

 icon:material/glass-wine

-# Starting from where things are
+# Starting from the Layout

 Now that we are familiar with every one in the restaurant, let's look at the blueprint of the floor.
 The image below is roughly how the restaurant is laid out, although it is slightly out of proportion, this is to give you a general idea.